IBD (Crohn’s & Colitis): Support for Inflammation, Digestion & Symptoms

 Understanding your personal triggers is key to reducing flare frequency and severity.

-Conventional Treatment vs a Broader Approach
+Conventional Treatment versus a Broader Approach

 My Approach to Supporting IBD

+Investigate.
 We take a comprehensive look at your health history, symptoms, triggers, and current treatments.
 When appropriate, we assess digestion, nutrient status, and contributing factors to inflammation.

+Identify.
 We identify the contributing factors that may be driving ongoing symptoms or increasing susceptibility to flares—even in periods of clinical remission—such as microbiome imbalances, nutrient deficiencies, and gut–brain interactions.

+Implement.
 You’ll receive a personalized plan designed to support and minimize your digestive symptoms, reduce inflammation, and improve and correct nutrient deficiencies—while working alongside your existing medical care when needed.

 Nutrition and Lifestyle in IBD

-Instead, the focus is on:
+The dietary focus is typically on:

 Identifying individual food triggers